joernio/website/docs.joern.io/content/quickstart.md

 weight: 25
 ---

-Joern is a command-line tool for static code analysis.
-Joern can help you find and correct security vulnerabilities in programs with hundreds of thousands of lines of code, including flaws that are difficult to detect with fuzzing.
-It includes an interactive shell and automation capabilities centered around Code Property Graphs.
+Joern is a powerful command-line tool designed for static code analysis.
+It can assist you in detecting and fixing security vulnerabilities in programs with large amounts of code, even those that are difficult to identify with fuzzing.
+Joern also comes with an interactive shell and automation features based on Code Property Graphs.

-This article introduces you to the basics of working with Joern.
-You learn how to create and modify Code Property Graphs, how to query them and about organisational commands.
-If you have not yet installed Joern, you can do so by following [these instructions](/installation).
+This article provides an introduction to the fundamentals of using Joern.
+You will learn how to create and modify Code Property Graphs, query them, and use organizational commands.
+In case you haven't installed Joern yet, you can refer to [these instructions](/installation).

 ## Obtaining the Sample Program

-Before you start Joern, you should have a program ready to analyze.
-Clone the following git repository which contains a simple program named `X42`:
+Before you begin analyzing with Joern, ensure you have a program ready for analysis.
+To do this, clone the following git repository which contains a simple program named `X42`:

 ```bash
 git clone https://github.com/ShiftLeftSecurity/x42.git